Video Game / Primal Carnage

 - A few of the human classes bear resemblances to some characters from the JP franchise as well.
 For example, the Trapper seems to be a mix of Robert Muldoon and Roland Tembo, while the Scientist has some similarities to Sarah Harding.

-- Shown Their Work: Despite the large amounts of Artistic License and Rule of Cool, the game does have a few subtle hints that the creators did their research:
+- Showing Their Work: Despite the large amounts of Artistic License and Rule of Cool, the game does have a few subtle hints that the creators did their research:

 - Pteranodon walks on all fours, is toothless, launches quadrupedally from the ground, and is explicitly stated on the official site NOT to be a dinosaur, and one of the skins is correctly depicted with pycnofibres.
 Also, Tupandactylus is correctly proportioned.